Privacy Canada is community-supported. We may earn a commission when make a purchase through one of our links. Learn

 This can cause emotional hardship and extreme stress, especially to those who are dealing with ongoing problems, such as hacked accounts, stolen identities, or online harassment.

 You may feel relieved to know that most common cybersecurity risks are preventable, but that’s only if you take proper precautions in advance.

 There are basic cybersecurity rules that are repeated time and time again but are often neglected by the general public.
 I wanted to explain why to these rules to further encourage you to take action before it’s too late.

 1. Do Not Use A Basic Password

-How to choose a strong password is the best question you can ask yourself and sometimes that is your only defense against many cybercrimes.
+How to choose a strong password is the best question you can ask yourself and sometimes that is your only defence against many cybercrimes.

 You need to not only protect your account, but also the private or sensitive information that may come with it.

 In combination with those tools, there are many word lists freely circulating the web that they can use to try to hack accounts.
 If your password is a common password or just a dictionary word, hackers will be able to figure out your password in under a minute through their methods.